ubisoft/mobydq/docs/pages/gettingstarted.md

 ## Create Configuration File

 Create a text file named `.env` at the root of the repository using the template below.
 This file is used by Docker Compose to load configuration parameters into environment variables.
 Make sure to update the `postgres` user password for both `POSTGRES_PASSWORD` and `DATABASE_URL` parameters.
-Also make sure to update the values for the OAuth providers.

 ```ini
 # DB